What We've Accomplished

 2015 to 2016

 There were 64 adoptions in 2016, with 27% of those being adult cats.

-    In 2015, as in 2014, we were able to find new homes for 98 cats and kittens—22% of those were adult cats—thanks to your support.
+As in 2014, thanks to your support, we were able to find new homes for 98 cats and kittens in 2015—22% of those were adult cats.
 Going into a new year, we have five special and unique adult cats looking for homes.
 Please share and help us get these cats into new homes in a new year.

 On August 15, 2015 FAF moved from our Next to Nature-West Seattle adoption space.
 We so much appreciate all that the owners and staff of NTN, past and present, have done for our cats.
 We had been at the store about 15 years, and with an average of 100+ adoptions a year, that is a huge impact on the homeless cat population in the area.
 We have only well wishes for NTN in their next journey.

 FAF is STILL West Seattle based, yet goes and helps wherever there is need…Our new West Seattle location is PetCo—West Seattle.
 We are very excited about the partnership with PetCo!
 We have been able to place several ADULT cats—always a challenge—since having this new location.

 We adopted out 98 cats in 2014, down from 2013, but adult cat numbers were up.
 Over 25% of our adoptions were adult cats.
 We ended the year by adopting out two very special ones, Midge and John.

 There were fewer kittens than in 2013 and they came later.
 Hopefully the focus on spaying and neutering is finally paying off.